timbre-conference/timbre2026/content/schedule/index.md

     <td>
       <u>Session 21: Timbre, gesture and embodiment</u>
       <ul style="font-size: 0.9em;">
-        <li>13:15 -- From sensitive listening to sound to the intuition of a gesture, <strong>Jean Geoffroy</strong></li>
+        <li>13:15 -- From Sensitive Listening to Sound to the Intuition of a Gesture, <strong>Jean Geoffroy</strong></li>
-        <li>13:40 -- "So that the sting first enters the skin, and then hurts": embodied transmission of a single note, <strong>Gina Fatone</strong></li>
+        <li>13:40 -- “So that the sting first enters the skin, and then hurts”: Embodied Transmission of a Single Note, <strong>Gina Fatone</strong></li>
         <li>14:05 -- An Embodied and Crossmodal Approach to Timbre in Unaccompanied Solo Traditional Singing, <strong>Kristin Jonzon</strong></li>
       </ul>
     </td>
     <td>
       <u>Session 22: Vocality</u>
       <ul style="font-size: 0.9em;">
-        <li>13:15 -- Emergence of vocality: hybridization and timbral metamorphoses between the pipe organ and the voice in the ORA and Vox Humana Projects, <strong>Hyun-Hwa Cho & Christophe d'Alessandro</strong></li>
+        <li>13:15 -- Emergence of Vocality: Hybridization and Timbral Metamorphoses Between the Pipe Organ and the Voice in the Ora and Vox Humana Projects, <strong>Hyun-Hwa Cho & Christophe d'Alessandro</strong></li>
-        <li>13:40 -- Sounding "round", "bright", "Oooh" or "Aaah": on the use of phonemes to describe the timbre of string quartet instruments, <strong>Leïla Barbedette & Caroline Traube</strong></li>
+        <li>13:40 -- Sounding "round", "bright", "Oooh" or "Aaah": on the Use of Phonemes to Describe the Timbre of String Quartet Instruments, <strong>Leïla Barbedette & Caroline Traube</strong></li>
-        <li>14:05 -- Two Rappers: Recreating vocal patterns through percussion in George Lewis' North Star Boogaloo, <strong>Malcolm Taylor</strong></li>
+        <li>14:05 -- Two Rappers: Recreating Vocal Patterns through Percussion in George Lewis' North Star Boogaloo, <strong>Malcolm Taylor</strong></li>
       </ul>
     </td>
   </tr>